haominm4908/sep10-freedom-project/blog/entry04.md

 # Tinkering
 I tinkered around with Aframe.
 What do I mean by tinkering?
 I made a whole Aframme scene.
 I had to get familiar with the Aframe enviroment so I watched a few videos and watched some guides.
 What I was able to accomplish was this: ![Scene](scene.png)

+If you can't tell what you're looking at, it is a black square in a "forest" enviroment".
+I quickly put this together to see how the camera behaves and see how it would look.

+# Skills
+What I was able to learn while writing this blog and tinkering with my tool, was how to tinker with tools.
+I originally thought tinkering meant to play around with the already built models.
+While that is correct in some situations, not in this one.
+To tinker, you would have to test the tool itself.
+Creating mini things and examples on your own to see where you got to.
+This allowed me to understand how to tinker with other tools in the future, and learn efficiently.
+This would save me time from playing around with the built models while not learning much from it.
+This Overall tinkering experience allowed me to understand my tool much better and use it efficiently.

 [Previous](entry03.md) | [Next](entry05.md)